undergrad-partner-school

 Overall, North Idaho College is a well-established institution that offers a diverse and comprehensive range of programs, a supportive learning environment, and a rich campus life.
 NIC has a strong commitment to student success and provides the resources and opportunities necessary for students to achieve their educational and career goals.

 North Idaho College is a public two-year college with graduate programs located in Coeur d'Alene, ID.
-This school follows a semester-based calendar.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 84%.
 The freshman retention rate at North Idaho College is 63%.

 For freshmen, the application deadline for this school is August 11.
 For transfer students, the application deadline is July 11.

-Discover more about what you can expect if you get into North Idaho College.
+Find out more about what you can expect if you get into North Idaho College.

 Quick Facts